-Should you buy the Fitbit Inspire 2 or the Fitbit Charge 4?
+Fitbit Inspire 2 vs. Fitbit Charge 4: Which should you buy?

 Enjoy a better tracking experience with the Fitbit Charge 4

 If the Fitbit Charge 4 looks familiar, that's because it closely resembles the previous model.
 You'll notice the rectangular shape is identical to the one on the Charge 3.
 This time, you have a plastic body for a more lightweight design.
-You still get the same OLED touchscreen and the interchangeable bands.
+You still get the same OLED touchscreen and the interchangeable Fitbit Charge 4 bands.

 The biggest leap Fitbit made with the Charge 4 is providing users with built-in GPS.
 You don't have to bring your phone with you when you head outdoors for a run or go on a hike.
 Another new standard feature that makes it easy to leave your phone behind is Fitbit Pay.
-When you compare it to the predecessor, these are some pretty sweet upgrades.
+When you compare the Charge 4 to the Charge 3, these are some pretty sweet upgrades.

 |Fitbit Inspire 2